 Eleanor Friedman is a philanthropist, designer and NGO addict.
 She is vice president of the Friedman Family Foundation, Chair of New York Live Arts/Bill T. Jones/Arnie Zane Dance Company's PIC program, co-founder of the New Israel Fund, the Lincoln School Foundation, Partners in Creation & the Coalition for the Medical Rights of Women and a member of the Women Donors Network.
 She's a resident of New York City.
 Her former life was as a graphic designer.

-Bob Friedman has served on the Board of the Friedman Family Foundation for 29 years.
-He is Founder, and Chair Emeritus of Prosperity Now, a 40-year-old national economic development non-profit.
+Bob Friedman is Founder, and Chair Emeritus of Prosperity Now, a national economic development non-profit founded in 1979.
 In that role, he helped create the U.S. microenterprise, savings and asset-building fields and the international economic development and child savings fields.
 He serves on the Boards of Prosperity Now, Ecotrust, the Rosenberg Foundation, and the San Francisco Foundation.
 He is a past board member of the Family Independence Initiative, Levi Strauss & Co. and the Levi Strauss Foundation.
 He is a graduate of Harvard College and Yale Law School, author of A Few Thousand Dollars: Sparking Prosperity for Everyone (released October 2018), The Safety Net as Ladder: Transfer Payments and Economic Development, editor of Expanding the Opportunity to Produce and a contributor to numerous other publications